 Art and exhibitions showing diversity

 Triggered by this development, the Dutch Research Council (NWO) would like to pay attention to these great initiatives.
-Dutch universities have been approached in the context of Insight Out to provide visibility to their art and exhibitions expressing diversity and inclusiveness.
+Dutch universities have been approached in the context of Insight Out to provide visibility to their art and exhibitions expressing diversity and inclusion.
 This has resulted in a sparkling video displaying pieces of art on five national campusses called “The Art Route” video.
 Check out the NWO “Art Route” Video!

 ‘Screening diversity’ is the name given to the artwork by Dutch photographer Robin de Puy.
 Her aim was to “make diversity visible and tangible, not by focussing on differences between people, but rather by celebrating their similarities.”
 The photos highlight “aspects of being human that everyone – no matter where you come from – knows.
 Think of love, fear, focus, adolescence, aging, talent, daring, etc. The students occupy a central place in this story”